2020: Things To Do On Father’s Day In Brisbane | Father’s Day Ideas

 Take a look at these places offering a special Father’s Day event:

 Breakfast in the bush amongst the kookaburras, what could be more Aussie than that?
 Enjoy a sumptuous buffet breakfast or gourmet a-la-carte lunch on the shady deck of the Green Tree Frog Café at Walkabout Creek, then take a stroll through the wildlife enclosures or wander around Enoggera Reservoir.
-Breakfast will run in two sessions at 8:00am and 10:00am with lunch starting at 12pm and there’s plenty of parking on site.
+Breakfast will run in two sessions at 8:00am and 10:00am with lunch starting at 12pm or 1:30pm and there’s plenty of parking on site.

 Read our review of Walkabout Creek to discover the other great things for families to do there before, or after, you’ve eaten.